 The IP chart or International Protection Standard consists of the letters IP and 2 numbers.
 As prescribed by the CEI 6529 standard, the charter classifies the degree of protection of a product against the intrusion of two types of elements in electrical components: solid and liquid particles.

 The primary purpose of the IP chart is to supply more accurate information than often imprecise marketing terms like “waterproof”.

 First Number: Solids

-The first number in the IP chart indicates the degree of protection that the product’s enclosure provides against the intrusion of solid objects, including certain human body parts such as hands and fingers, as well as dust and accidental contact, etc.
+The first number in the IP chart indicates the degree of protection that the product’s enclosure provides against the intrusion of solid objects.
+It includes certain human body parts such as hands and fingers, as well as dust and accidental contact, etc.

 The first digit of the index starts at 0, indicating that there is no particular protection; and ends at 6, indicating that the product is completely protected against the intrusion of any dust.